encord-team/encord-active/docs/docs/cli.md

 ```
 quickstart         Start Encord Active straight away 🏃💨
-download           Download a sandbox dataset to get started. 📁
+download           Download a sandbox dataset to get started 📁
 init               Initialize a project from your local file system 🌱
 import             Import Projects or Predictions ⬇️
+refresh            Sync data and labels from a remote Encord project 🔄
 visualize          Launch the application with the provided project ✨
-metric             Manage project's metrics.
+metric             Manage project metrics 📋
-metricize          Execute metrics on your data and predictions 🧠
 print              Print useful information 🖨️
 config             Configure global settings 🔧
 ```